 Nooshin Azadi

 Thanks Nooshin!
-Now, if only you had been right, I could go home now!
-Don’t feel bad, just about everyone picked Euphrasia–which, of course, is Eyebright!
+Now, if only you had been right!
+But don’t feel bad, just about everyone else picked Euphrasia –which, of course, is Eyebright!
 But here’s the problem: What’s the most striking thing about this case?
 It’s the amount of watery discharge–as you pointed out, “Very Watery”!
 Caralyn’s father even says, “It’s unbelievable!”
 What remedy has discharges like water running from a faucet?
 The rubric is, “Eyes: lachrymation, profuse”.
-There’s only three remedies and two of them no one has in their first aid kit and one of them I’ve never even heard of, so that basically leaves the one that’s left: ALLIUM CEPA!
+There are only three remedies and two of them no one has in their first aid kit and one of them I’ve never even heard of, so that basically leaves the one that’s left: ALLIUM CEPA!

 Now, I know what you’re thinking, what about the itching/burning part of the complaint?
 Well, “Eyes: itching”, Allium cepa is a 2; and “Eyes: burning”, Allium cepa is a 3.
 Yes, I know, they all say that the eye discharge in Allium is bland, BUT, maybe it WAS bland!
 Maybe it was the eyes or the eyelids that were burning, not the discharge per se; oh, and here’s an interesting rubric, “Eyes: burning, rub, must”–Allium cepa (3).
 There’s only three remedies in that rubric!
 Pulsatilla’s one of them, but we would expect a Pulsatilla discharge to be thick and creamy, not watery.